2009…

 One morning Stanley Miller lifted a glass vial from a cold, bubbling vat.
 For 25 years he had tended that vial as if it were an exotic orchid, checking it daily, adding a few pellets of dry ice to keep it cooled to –108 degrees F. He had told hardly a soul of its existence.
 Now he set the frozen time capsule out to thaw, ending the experiment that had lasted more than a third of his 68 years.

-[Published in The Best American Science and Nature Writing 2009, Houghton Mifflin.]
+[Selected for publication in The Best American Science and Nature Writing 2009, Houghton Mifflin.]

 Antarctica’s required course is Happy Camper School